sophiebatten123/NationalAnthemsQuiz/README.md

 ## How to play

-To play Nationak Anthems click the 'Play Button' on the main page, be ready as after you have clicked the button you will hear the first National Anthem!
+To play National Anthems click the 'Play Button' on the main page, be ready as after you have clicked the button you will hear the first National Anthem!

 After you have listened to the National Anthem you should select on the map which country you think it originates from, to select the answer click the country using your mouse.
 How did you do?